-6 Critical accounting judgments and key sources of estimation uncertainty and recent pronouncements:
+6 Critical accounting judgments and key sources of estimation uncertainty and recent pronouncements :

-A Critical accounting judgements and key sources of estimation uncertainty a) Property, plant and equipment:
+A Critical accounting judgements and key sources of estimation uncertainty

 The preparation of financial statements in accordance with Ind AS requires use of estimates and assumptions for some items, which might have an effect on their recognition and measurement in the balance sheet and statement of profit and loss.
 The actual amounts realised may differ from these estimates.